leonardovida/duckdb-sqlalchemy/README.md

 ## Usage in IPython/Jupyter

-With IPython-SQL and DuckDB-Engine you can query DuckDB natively in your notebook!
+With IPython-SQL and DuckDB SQLAlchemy you can query DuckDB natively in your notebook!
 Check out [DuckDB's documentation](https://duckdb.org/docs/guides/python/jupyter) or
 Alex Monahan's great demo of this on [his blog](https://alex-monahan.github.io/2021/08/22/Python_and_SQL_Better_Together.html#an-example-workflow-with-duckdb).

 ## Configuration